cmci/HTManalysisCourse/CentreCourseProtocol.md

 ```
 As we do not need calibration, we set it to null (in Java) or None (in Python).

-Now the measurement is done so we can use the measured mean intensity to subtrat it from image (background subtraction, finally)
+Now the measurement is done so we can use the measured mean intensity to subtract it from image (background subtraction, finally)
 ```python
 backlevel = impstats.mean